 I tried my first yoga class in 2005 while pregnant with my second son, and have been practicing ever since then.
 For the past 7 years, I have practiced Ashtanga Vinyasa Yoga.
 Ashtanga yoga builds strength, flexibility and discipline.
 It keeps my body healthy, my mind clear, but most of all, it teaches me to be strong and to never give up.

-In July of 2015, I studied at the well known Miami Life Center, in Miami Beach, Florida with master teachers Kino MacGregor and Tim Feldmann, for a second 200-hour teacher training certification.
+In July of 2015, I completed the 5-week Ashtanga Intensive at the well known Miami Life Center, in Miami Beach, Florida with master teachers Kino MacGregor and Tim Feldmann.

 I completed the "Yoga Anatomy" course by Leslie Kaminoff, where I learned about the breath, body alignment and movements of the spine.
 I learned most importantly how to view the body as a whole, how to integrate the breath with movement, use proper alignment and work with the strength and flexibility of the body to experience each pose fully.

 I have been a member of Yoga Alliance since 2010, the organization that regulates yoga worldwide.

 Yoga is a personal practice, where I am constantly learning and observing.
 It’s not about teaching my body a new pose, but about teaching my mind that with practice, patience, determination, dedication and faith, I can overcome obstacles and achieve my goals.

 Since I was a teenager I have been interested in nutrition, healthy eating and fitness.

 In my early teenage years I put on extra weight due to irregular meals and unhealthy snacking.
 After going on a balanced diet and incorporating daily physical activity, I quickly returned to my ideal weight.
 I realised early on how important it was to have a regular meal schedule, eat homemade foods and move my body.
 It’s not always easy, but I enjoy the challenge of actively working towards a healthier lifestyle.